Statistic Lake Placid Florida National

 Overview of Lake Placid Demographics

-Understanding the demographics of Lake Placid is essential for gaining insights into the composition, dynamics and needs of any city, town or village.
-This knowledge empowers planners, developers and policymakers to strategize effectively, promoting prosperity, equity and well-being for all residents.
-The Lake Placid population is 2,306, with a population density of 495 people per square mile, diverging from the national average of 91.
-The median age is 36.9, and 44% of individuals aged 15 or older are married, while 36% have children under 18.
-As far as income equality in Lake Placid, 46% of households have a median income below $25,000, whereas 6% report an income exceeding $150,000, indicating a varied economic landscape within the area.
+The population of Lake Placid is 2,383, with a population density of 662 people per square mile, diverging from the national average of 91.
+The median age is 36.9 and 44% of individuals aged 15 or older are married, while 36% have children under 18.
+As far as income equality in Lake Placid goes, 46% of households have a median income below $25,000, whereas 6% report an income exceeding $150,000.
+The Lake Placid demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 Lake Placid Racial Demographics & Ethnicity